OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 :::

-This three minute video  will walk you through the installation process:
+This three minute video Â will walk you through the installation process: